Platformus/Platformus-Docs/fundamentals/platformus_website/menus.rst

 :guilabel:`Position`
 ~~~~~~~~~~~~~~~~~~~~

-``Position`` might be used to sort the menu items in the correct order.
+``Position`` might be used to sort the menu items in the correct order within the menu.

 Once menu is created, you can display it on the frontend using the built-in ``MenuViewComponent`` view component like this
 (the menu code is passed as the parameter to identify the menu we want to display):